Medicare Pays For A Kidney Transplant, But Not The Drugs To Keep It Viable

 If people tell her that they can't afford it, she can help them get the medications for free, Alloway says.
 But sometimes people are too proud to admit their financial distress, she said.

 And instead of spending $15,000 a year on these anti-rejection drugs, people go back onto dialysis, which costs $90,000 a year or more.
-And that's taxpayer's money, provided with no time limit.
+And that's taxpayers' money, provided with no time limit.

 Kevin Longino, CEO of the National Kidney Foundation, says it's not just affecting the people who have transplants, but those who are on the long list waiting their turn for an organ to become available.